iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/sidebyside.png" class="img-fluid" %}

 <p class="legend">Representation of the output of a one-neuron ReLU net with a positive weight $w_1$ and $\alpha_1 = 1$.
-The ReLU *activate* the second data point (as $x_2>0$), the network can thus fit its output to reach $y_2$.
-However, doing so it cannot activate $x_1$ and will thus suffer a constant loss $(y_1)^2$ for that.
-Overall, depending on the sign of $w_1$ we will have a loss comprised of a constant term for not activating one point and a term for matching the output for the activated data point.
+The ReLU *activates* the second data point (as $x_2>0$), and the network can thus fit its output to reach $y_2$.
+However, doing so cannot activate $x_1$ and will incur a constant loss $(y_1)^2$.
+Overall, depending on the sign of $w_1$ we will have a loss consisting of a constant term for not activating one point and a term for matching the output for the activated data point.
 The total loss plotted on the right is thus non-convex.
 Its explicit formula is:

 \begin{equation}
 \begin{split}